 B Operates on very low light levels

-C Responsible for color vision
+C Responsible for sensing ultrasonic frequencies

 D Responsible for proprioception